oracle-livelabs/developer/oci-devops-cicd-helm-ci/cleanup/cleanup.md

 * GitHub account

-## Task1: Release resources manually.
+## Task 1: Release resources manually.

 1. The resources that are created outside of the resource manager need to delete manually.
 Always double-check and confirm before performing any deletion, as once deleted data or resources won't be recovered.